 Tracy is a professional actor, singer, performance coach and teacher.
 A UEA Drama graduate, she is trained in the Estill vocal system and Meisner acting technique and teaches acting, voice and singing to advanced level.

 Tracy has run courses and executive coaching workshops for Resonance for clients such as Morrisons, The Health Foundation, The Crick Institute amongst others and coaches choirs and individuals on performance skills in The Netherlands.
 She is also an experienced facilitator and role player in the medical and corporate sectors.

 She has extensive experience in theatre, having co-founded a theatre company which took up residence at The Norwich Arts Centre from 1992-4, toured with many regional companies and has also written, performed and produced her own one-woman shows.
 As a singer she has performed in the UK and The Netherlands and specialises in European cabaret and jazz.

-She is currently studying for an MA in Dramatherapy at Roehampton.
+She recently graduated with a First in her MA in Dramatherapy at Roehampton.